raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ## Retry Delay TLV {#delay}

-The Retry Delay TLV (DSO-TYPE=2) can be used as a Primary TLV (unacknowledged) in a server-to-client message, or as a Response Additional TLV in either direction.
+The Retry Delay TLV (DSO-TYPE=2) can be used as a Primary TLV (unidirectional) in a server-to-client message, or as a Response Additional TLV in either direction.

 The DSO-DATA for the the Retry Delay TLV is as follows: